lukereding/book_notes/frameworks/README.md

 - now vs. later
 - model usage
 - for what purpose?
+- what do I need to see to gain comfort?
 - comprehensive is risk assessment, but slope effort
 - quantify where you can
 - size the risk